SECUI MF2 Series

 Because automatically retrieving a configuration is enabled by default, there is nothing for you to do.
 Security Manager will automatically attempt to retrieve a device configuration.

-To do a manual retrieval, select the device row, click the Menu icon and then click Retrieve Configuration.
+To do a manual retrieval, select the device row, click the Menu icon

 It may take up to 15 minutes to see the status result of the retrieval.